GeauxWeisbeck4/geauxweisbeck4.github.io/README.md

 # geauxweisbeck4.github.io

 My official digital garden, curated and nurtured on my favorite knowledge-management-notes-human-mind tool ever.
 LogSeq is so money.
+I also use Roam.
+And Obsidian.
+And Dendron.

+I use all the tools baby.

 ## TO GET STARTED WITH LOGSEQ + THESE NOTES TEMPLATE